wisp92/pokered/README.md

   - New custom function for undoing the stat changes of burn and paralysis
     - undoing paralysis is accurate to within 0 to -3 points
     - undoing burn is accurate to within 0 to -1 point
+  - PP-up uses are disregarded when determining to use STRUGGLE if one or more moves are disabled

 - Move fixes
   - dire hit/focus energy now quadruples crit rate instead of quarters
   - sleep now normal-chance hits a pkmn recharging from hyperbeam, but has no effect if it's already status-effected